Why should I join the Royal Arch ?

 The Royal Arch is the fourth step and the one which makes you a complete Freemason.

 Details of all Royal Arch Chapters meeting in your Group may be obtained from the group vice chairman.
-If you feel that you would like to discuss any aspects of the Royal Arch, please feel free to contact Neil McGill group vice chairman: (email)
+If you feel that you would like to discuss any aspects of the Royal Arch, please feel free to contact Scott Devine, group vice chairman: (email)